GovTechSG/adex-ug/User Guide/Projects.md

 ![Image not Available](/assets/Fig99k.png)

- - After the certs have expired, user will still receive the **project expired!** email for the next 7 days.
+ - After the certs have expired, you will still receive the **project expired!** email for the next 7 days.

 ![Image not Available](/assets/Fig99e.png)

-From the portal, user can see the certs **status=Expired**, user can click the **Generate new certificate** button to start using the MQTT client again.
+From the portal, you can see the certs **status=Expired**, you can click the **Generate new certificate** button to start using the MQTT client again.

 ![Image not Available](/assets/Fig99m.png)